thomlake/NeuralNets.jl/README.md

 The first is the use of the [`@paramdef`](#the-paramdef-macro) macro.
 This is just syntactic sugar for defining variables in the current scope.
 In the above case it is equivalent to writing `w = model[:w]; b = model[:b];`.

 The second is the `@autograd` macro.
-This tells NeuralNets.jl to collect information in the forward pass required to backpropagate through known operators (see [Operators](#Operators) below for a list) in the given block of code.
+This tells NeuralNets.jl to collect information in the forward pass required to backpropagate through known operators (see [Operators](#Operators)) in the given block of code.

 Next we apply a cost function, in this case, the negative log likelihood of a categorical variable.
 Notice we didn't have to transform `prediction` first by exponentiating and normalizing, i.e. applying a softmax.
 For computational efficiency NeuralNets.jl internally handles this procedure by applying the correct transformation, similarly to how it would be handled in a generalized linear model (GLM) package.